piranna/piranna.github.io/_drafts/Beyond-the-Browser-Running-mediasoup-client-in-Node.js-as-a-Headless-WebRTC-Endpoint.md

 The outgoing side may consume data from:

-- FFmpeg;
+- FFmpeg
-- GStreamer;
+- GStreamer
-- a file decoder;
+- a file decoder
-- a hardware source;
+- a hardware source
-- another network transport;
+- another network transport
-- a custom DSP pipeline.
+- or a custom DSP pipeline

 The incoming side may deliver decoded media to the same kinds of systems.